rohanmaddamsetti/PCN-db-pipeline/README.md

 #### data/plasmids.txt should be downloaded from: https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/plasmids.txt
 #### data/prokaryotes.txt should be downloaded from: https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt

-#### results/prokaryotes-with-plasmids.txt should then be generated with the following command (run from src/ directory):
+#### results/prokaryotes-with-chromosomes-and-plasmids.txt should then be generated with the following command (run from src/ directory):
-(head -n 1 ../data/prokaryotes.txt && grep "plasmid" ../data/prokaryotes.txt) > ../results/prokaryotes-with-plasmids.txt
+(head -n 1 ../data/prokaryotes.txt && grep "plasmid" ../data/prokaryotes.txt | grep "chromosome") > ../results/prokaryotes-with-chromosomes-and-plasmids.txt

+This command ensures that every genome has both an annotated chromosome and at least one annotated plasmid.

+SRA data for ~6000 genomes was downloaded, but only have about ~4500 reference genomes. to understand this discrepancy, I ran: cd ../data/NCBI-reference-genomes ls | grep ".gbff.gz" | sed 's/_genomic.gbff.gz$//' > ../../results/downloaded-genome-ids.txt

 ### Expected Output: